Regency Mall (Augusta, Georgia): The end (2000–2003)

 Montgomery Ward's closure in 2001 lead to the final demise of the Regency Mall.

 Montgomery Ward's parent company announced in December 2000 that it would close all remaining stores in 2001.
 Regency Mall's management said that though Montgomery Ward would be closing, the mall would remain open.
-However, only 5 stores remained by this time: Montgomery Ward, Foot Locker, International Formal Wear, which had been one of the malls original tenants in 1978, a teen clinic, and a substation for the Richmond County Marshals Department.
+However, only 5 stores remained by this time: Montgomery Ward, Foot Locker, International Formal Wear, which had been one of the mall's original tenants in 1978, a teen clinic, and a substation for the Richmond County Marshals Department.
 Foot Locker closed its Regency Mall location sometime in January 2001.
 The teen clinic closed in March 2001.
 Montgomery Ward closed in June 2001, leaving just International Formal Wear and the county marshals’ substation.
 International Formal closed around January 2002 and opened a new store on Wrightsboro Road near Augusta Mall, leaving only the county marshals' substation.
 During the first few months after the closing of International Formal Wear, the mall's concourse was used for some events like church or dance and yoga classes, even though all of the mall's stores were closed.
 The mall closed its doors for good in March 2002, and its entrances were boarded up.
 However, the marshals' substation remained open.

 In 2002, Whichard sold his stake in Regency Mall, which included everything but the Montgomery Ward building, to Cardinal Entities of Mattituck, New York for $3.5 million.
 Ownership of the Montgomery Ward building changed that year, as well, passing to Charleston, South Carolina-based Commercial Property Holdings.
 Cardinal had hoped to revitalize the mall by offering a lease-purchase package to Augusta-Richmond County for office space, and by attracting new tenants to the mall.
 Cardinal had plans as well to revitalize the mall's food court.
 However, these plans were shelved after the local government decided against moving offices to the mall, and in early 2003 Cardinale ended its immediate efforts to market the mall, choosing instead to keep the shopping center closed indefinitely.

 In the years following, Cardinal and the county's licensing and inspection department fell into dispute about the mall's condition.
 The local government claimed that Cardinal had not properly maintained the mall property.
 Cardinal's property manager maintained that the mall had a full-time maintenance worker, and that a crew had repaired a leaky roof and cleaned mold out of the mall's interior.

 The marshals’ substation moved out in the summer of 2004.
 All entrances to the parking lot were blocked off around 2010.